DHIBAID/DHIBAID/README.md

 - 👋 Hi, I’m @DHIBAID
-- 👀 I’m interested in computers and programming
+- 👀 I’m interested in computers and low level programming
-- 🌱 I’m currently learning C++ and C
+- 🌱 I’m currently learning C, asm (intel)
-- 💞️ I’m looking to collaborate on anything, currently trying to become better at Node JS
+- 💞️ I’m looking to collaborate on anything, currently trying to become better at OS Dev
 - 📫 How to reach me: mailto:dhibaid07@gmail.com

 <!---